Selecting companion plants that thrive with carrots can help ward off pests and diseases and prevent other garden troubles.

 As with all crops, there are plenty of plant diseases and pests to watch out for.

-One of the most common diseases of carrots is the Aster Yellows [3].
-It causes yellowing of the leaves and will render your vegetable completely inedible.
+Aster Yellows is one of the most common carrot diseases [3].
+It causes the leaves to turn yellow and renders the vegetable inedible.

-The main way to escape it is to prevent the aster leafhopper insect that carries the disease from landing on your plants.
-This means growing crops under row covers.
+The main way to escape it is to prevent the aster leafhopper insect, which carries the disease, from landing on your plants.
+One way to do so is to grow your crops under row covers.

 Other garden pests and plant diseases that affect carrots include:

 - Alternaria Leaf blight.
-This disease is caused by fungus.
+A fungus causes this disease.
 It causes yellow and sometimes dark brown spots on the leaves.
 You may also notice a shot-hole appearance.

 - Parsley worms.
-These green caterpillars will eat through carrot leaves with typical caterpillar voraciousness.
+These green caterpillars will eat through carrot leaves.

 - Root-knot nematodes.
 These nematodes cause hairy, twisted, and malformed roots.
 Crop rotation can avoid them.